Cirkit Designer Logo

 Technical Specifications

-The ESP32 38-pin Expansion Board is built around the ESP32 microcontroller, which integrates Wi-Fi and Bluetooth capabilities.
-Below are the key technical details:
+The ESP32 38-pin Expansion Board is built to support the ESP32 microcontroller, offering robust features for both beginners and advanced users.

 Key Technical Details